 See how well this works yourself at home:

-- Checking your blood pressure after sitting quietly
+- Check your blood pressure after sitting quietly

-- Then breath in-and-out slowly, as deeply as you can, six times
+- Then breathe in-and-out slowly, as deeply as you can, six times

 - Check your blood pressure again.